COSTHACK

 Currently, the profit margin for small home builders sits at around 22 percent.
 The average profit for new construction homes changes yearly.

 For instance, in 2018 the average gross profit margin for home builders was around 20%.
-The following year it rose to about 22%, and then in 2020, it sank to 16.5%.
+The following year it rose to about 22%, and then in 2020, it sank to 16.5%, based on yahoo finance.

 This year is looking better, with the average gross profit for home building rising back to around 22%.